gchure/phd/_site/src/chapter_02/section_06_discussion.md

 set of biologically meaningful parameters.
-This model combines both theoretical and experimental insights; for example, rather than considering gene expression directly we analyze the fold-change in expression, where the weak promoter approximation (see ) circumvents uncertainty in the RNAP copy number.
+This model combines both theoretical and experimental insights; for example, rather than considering gene expression directly we analyze the fold-change in expression, where the weak promoter approximation circumvents uncertainty in the RNAP copy number.
 The resulting model depended upon experimentally accessible parameters, namely, the repressor copy number, the repressor-DNA binding energy, and the concentration of inducer.
 We tested these predictions on a